joomla/Manual/docs/building-extensions/plugins/plugin-events/installer.md

 ### Description

 This event will be executed before a package of an extension is downloaded.
-It allows to modify the url or headers for the request.
+It allows plugins to modify the url or headers for the request.

 ### Event Arguments